wnk4242/MetaBayes_Evaluation/README.md

 - **Appendix A – Figures:** Contains all figures presented in the paper, as well as the complete set of ROC curve graphs that were not shown in the manuscript.
 - **Appendix B – Tables:** Contains all summary tables reporting key simulation results and performance comparisons across meta-analytic Bayes factor (MABF) methods.
 - **Appendix C – Data Generation Process:** Provides a detailed description of the parameter settings used to generate study-level effect sizes and participant-level data in the two-phase simulation design.
+- **Appendix D - R functions for _p_-hacking:** Describes the hierachical structure and purposes of the R functions used to simulate the effects of the _p_-hacking mechanism.
 ---

 ### R Code